Sense of impending doom

-A sense of impending doom is a medical symptom that consists of an intense feeling that something life threatening or tragic is about to occur, despite no apparent danger.
+A sense of impending doom is a medical symptom that consists of an intense feeling that something life-threatening or tragic is about to occur, despite no apparent danger.
 Causes can be either psychological or physiological.
-Psychological causes can include an anxiety disorder, depression, panic disorder, or bipolar disorder.
+Psychological causes can include an anxiety disorder (e.g., panic disorder), depression, or bipolar disorder.
 A sense of impending doom often precedes or accompanies a panic attack.
-Physiological cause could include a pheochromocytoma, heart attack, blood transfusion, or anaphylaxis.
+Physiological causes could include a pheochromocytoma, heart attack, blood transfusion, anaphylaxis, or use of some psychoactive substances.
+The feeling can also be a transient side effect of adenosine administration, likely due to its activation of adenosine receptors.
+Due to adenosine's extremely short half-life, this effect is typically short-lived.
 A sense of impending doom can also present itself as a postoperative complication encountered after surgery.